pascoalf/ulrb/README.md

 #> #   median_Silhouette <dbl>, Evaluation <chr>
 ```

-With ulrb, you can also format your original species table, get an
+With ulrb, you can also format your original abundance table, get an
 automatic number of clusters and plot the results:

 ``` r